co2coupons/co2coupons.github.io/en.md

 About half of the EU's CO2 emissions are already covered by the European Union Emissions Trading System (EU ETS) today.
-ETS requires polluters to buy CO2 "certificates".
+ETS requires polluters to buy CO2 "certificates" (some of them are given away, not sold).
-The biggest difference to CO2 vouchers is that certificate proceeds are kept by the gouvernments.
+The biggest difference to CO2 vouchers is that certificate proceeds are kept by the governments.
 The other half of the emissions are planned to be included in ETS in later years.